 - ensure the organisation complies with the law.

 Skills and knowledge

-Payroll officers need to know:
+Payroll officers need to have knowledge of:

-- the tax system
+- employment law and the tax system

 - usually work regular business hours, but may work weekends or evenings to meet deadlines

 What's a typical day as a payroll officer like?

 "Employees are paid in a cycle, which is usually either weekly, fortnightly or monthly.
 Each pay period is broken down into days when we gather and enter information and changes, and days when we check for any issues and contact approvers to authorise payments.
 After this, pay is processed and money goes to employees and third parties such as Inland Revenue and KiwiSaver."